Cryptoanalysis & Decypher of Vigenere code

 Now the idea is the following one : we will consider only the words of 2 and 3 letters

-to decypher the text.
+decypher the text.
 Why ? because the words of 2 characters have the highest

-probability of appearance
+probability of appearance, then in

-, then in order the words of 3 letters have also a high probability.
+order the words of 3 letters have also a high probability.

-In a language there are a lot of words of 2 and 3 letters, we won't consider them all, instead
+In a language there are a lot of words of 2 and 3 letters, we

-we will consider only of 2 letters, and 1 of 3 letters: those whose appearance probability is
+we will consider only of 2 letters, and 1 of 3 letters: those whose appearance probability

 highest :